quorumcontrol/tupelo-js-sdk/README.md

 # Tupelo.js
-A Node.js API client to both manage chain trees, and submit chain tree transactions to a notary group for verification through connecting with a Tupelo RPC server.
+A Node.js API client to both manage Tupelo chain trees, and submit chain tree transactions to a notary group for verification through connecting with a Tupelo RPC server.